chazzka/clanekforest/clanek.md

 The evaluation of a range starts by selecting some initial (either random or user-defined) range for each feature of the given problem.
 This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.

 In each construction step, random feature of a datapoint is selected.
-It is then assigned a user-defined range.
+It is then assigned a corresponding range.
 , obtained as the middle of the range $r=\langle R_s, R_e\rangle$ as in (6).

 $$S = \frac{r_s + r_e}{2}, \tag{6}$$